eppye-bots/wiki_for_rtd/configuration/index.rst

-Configuration
+Configure edi
 =============

 * Out of the box bots does nothing.
 You have to configure bots for your specific edi requirements.
 * Check out different ways to start your own :doc:`configuration<how-to-configuration>`.
 * See :doc:`debug <../debugging>` overview for info how to debug while making a configuration.
-* Bots also has nice features for :doc:`configuration change management <../advanced-deployment/change-management>` (build test sets for you configuration, easier pushing of changes from test to production).
+* Bots also has nice features for :doc:`configuration change management <../deployment/change-management>` (build test sets for you configuration, easier pushing of changes from test to production).

 **Configuration explained in short**